 The State of Washington is surprisingly diverse in its geography, with rocky beaches and barrier islands, towering volcanic peaks, verdant farm valleys and arid deserts all contained within its 71,000 square miles.
 In addition to its wildly varied terrain, the Evergreen State boasts an equally eclectic collection of fascinating abandoned sites.

-If exploring vacant buildings and long-defunct infrastructure is your thing, be sure to check out our list of the 10 best abandoned places in Washington.
+If exploring vacant buildings and long-defunct infrastructure is your thing, be sure to check out our list of the 14 best abandoned places in Washington state.

 Interested in venturing outside Washington?
 Here are a few guides to surrounding states that will be helpful in your explorations outside of the wonderful abandoned places in Washington: